 – factory authorized update at local kiosks; or

-– memory card insertion by a network operator.
+– memory card insertion.

 The ability to reconfigure an SDR radio and system will require protection mechanisms.
 The radio must be protected from being reconfigured to transmit in an inappropriate way.
-The radio and system should be protected from reconfiguration by individuals with malicious intent and from inadvertent reconfiguration by authorized technicians.
+The radio and system should be protected from reconfiguration by individuals with malicious intent and from inadvertent flawed reconfiguration.

 An aspect of SDR that is important to mobile system interoperability is the SDR-enabled flexibility to allow operation with multiple air interfaces, given the use of available specifications, and across multiple RF bands.
-An SDR enabled portable device can be used in many different systems by employing its capability to operate in the particular RF band and over the particular air interface that is in use by the system.
+An SDR enabled device can be used in many different systems by employing its capability to operate in the particular RF band and over the particular air interface that is in use by the system.
 This allows a user with an SDR enabled device to roam into various different systems and communicate with the local users on that system.
-When an SDR enabled portable radio is used in conjunction with a system employing a cross-networking interface, a capability to communicate with local system users and remote users on other systems is established.
-The software in an SDR portable allows easy selection of the RF band, air interface, and group affiliation.
+When an SDR enabled radio is used in conjunction with a system employing a cross-networking interface, a capability to communicate with local system users and remote users on other systems is established.
+The software in an SDR allows easy selection of the RF band, air interface, and group affiliation.
 The selection could be done automatically if the radio has policy-based or cognitive capabilities.

 The ability described above, to allow heterogeneous radios to communicate together by changing their air interface, could be further enabled by the following items: